Thrum CLI Reference

 --skills Install thrum skill only (no MCP config, no startup script) false

-$ thrum init
+$ thrum init --non-interactive

 ✓ Thrum initialized successfully